dojo/framework/docs/en/routing/introduction.md

 ## Using link widgets

-The `Link` widget is a wrapper around an anchor tag that enables consumers to specify an route `id` to create a link to.
+The `Link` widget is a wrapper around an anchor tag that enables consumers to specify a route `id` to create a link to.
 If the generated link requires specific path or query parameters that are not in the route, they can be passed via the `params` property.

 Link Properties: